 Nursing Learning Center

 The Nursing Learning Center (NLC) provides a state-of –the-art learning environment designed to provide students with an atmosphere where they can incorporate theory and psychomotor skills consistent with curriculum requirements.
-The NLC consists of two large labs that allow groups of up to 40 students in each lab to use the setting simultaneously.
-In addition, within each of the large rooms there is a private patient care unit/bed/room with sink and cupboards.
+The NLC consists of three large labs that allow up to a total of 60 students to use the setting simultaneously.
+In addition, in two of the large rooms there is a private patient care unit/bed/room with sink and cupboards.

 The NLC is equipped with appropriate equipment and supplies that a nurse would require to provide patient care in an acute clinical setting.
-There are 16 patient care units/beds for demonstrations, student practice and competency testing.
+There are 19 patient care units/beds and 2 cribs for demonstrations, student practice and competency testing.
 Medium fidelity adult simulators with audible breath sounds, heart sounds and electrocardiogram, bowel sounds, blood pressure are used in assessment and management of the patient in a simulated the clinical environment.
-Each patient care unit is furnished with a wall-mounted sphygmomanometer, in-wall suction, compressed air (“oxygen”), mounted disposable glove box, sharps disposal container, an intravenous fluids suspension track, a bedside night stand, and an over-bed table.
+Each patient care unit is furnished with a wall-mounted sphygmomanometer, in-wall suction, compressed air (“oxygen”), mounted disposable glove box, sharps disposal container, an intravenous fluids suspension track, a bedside nightstand, and an over-bed table.

 Nursing Skills Lab - Denver site